martehvi/codepub-container-workshop/01-docker-compose/README.md

 ### Frontend

-Lets move into the frontend folder.
+Lets move into the frontend folder - `cd applications/frontend/`

-1. Start off with building a docker image by running: `docker build -t <image-tag-name> -f <docker-filename> .`
+1. Start off with building a docker image by running: `docker build -t my-cool-frontend -f dockerfile .`
    - The `-t` flag provides the image with a tag which is essentially a name for the image, here you need to specify an apropriate image name such as `-t frontend`.
    - The `.` in the end describes the path to where Docker Engine should find the dockerfile to build the image upon.
    - The `-f` is used to reference the dockerfile name used in the build.
 This flag is needed when naming the file anything other than the default `dockerfile` value.
-2. Next lets run the image we just built by using: `docker run -p 3000:3000 -t <image-tag-name>`
+2. Next lets run the image we just built by using: `docker run -p 3000:3000 -t my-cool-frontend`
    - The `-p` flag exposes a port on your local machine and maps it to a port on the docker container.
 The mapping uses the format, `<host-port>:<container-port>`.

 ### Backend

 Now that you got the frontend up and running, lets do the same for the backend.
-Change directories into the backend folder and spin up the docker file there as well.
+Change directories into the backend folder (`cd ../backend/`) and spin up the docker file there as well.

-1. Start off with building a docker image by running: `docker build -t <image-tag-name> -f <docker-filename> .`
+1. Start off with building a docker image by running: `docker build -t my-awesome-backend -f backend.dockerfile .`
-2. Next lets run the image we just built by using: `docker run -p 8000:8000 -t <image-tag-name>`
+2. Next lets run the image we just built by using: `docker run -p 8000:8000 -t my-awesome-backend`

 Are they both running?
 Nice!
-You should now be able to add ingredients and display the generic static recipe in the browser window!
+You should now be able to add ingredients and display the generic static recipe in the browser window through `localhost:3000` where we are hosting our frontend!

 > **NB**: Remember to _kill off any running containers_ before continuing.
 The containers willrun until they are manually shutdown.
 You can manually shut down your running frontend and backend by using the `ctrl+C` in the running treminal or stopping them in using the stop button in Docker Desktop.